List of The Librarian characters: Charlene

 The humorless, no-nonsense library administrator who interviews Flynn for the job of 'The Librarian'.
 Flynn was granted the position after he was able to tell Charlene very specific things about her only a few minutes after their first meeting, based solely on his keen observation (among them, having mononucleosis, being divorced two months before, owning three cats, and breaking her nose as a child) and after answering a single question from an unseen Judson, "What's more important than knowledge?" with his mother's wise words: "The things that make life worth living can not be thought here (pointing to his head), they must be felt here (hand over heart)."

 In her role as administrator, Charlene is a consummate bureaucrat, threatening to dock Flynn's pay should he break something and insisting that he keep his receipts if he wishes to get refunds for the expenses of his adventures.
 She keeps a straight face when Flynn makes jokes.
 In her words, she does not "do funny."

 In the TV series' first episode, "And the Crown of King Arthur", after Dulaque's attack on the Library, Judson and Charlene cast a spell to sever the Library from this plane in order to protect it.

 In the season three episode "And the Fangs of Death", Charlene has retired to a remote Incan temple and wants nothing to do with the Library.
 Carsen seeks her out, and she agrees to return to help defeat Apep, but the next day her servants are dead and she's missing.
 Carsen finally finds her in Shangri-La in the episode "And the Fatal Separation".
 He discovers that she's been hiding among Sterling Lam's collection of supernatural beings and artifacts.
 Fearing that Apep could use her to access the Library, she's planning on sacrificing herself, severing her connection to it by giving up her immortality.
 Finally, Jenkins sends her to another plane of existence, where she rejoins Judson.
 Among her last words is the injunction to keep receipts.
 In the next episode, she talks with Flynn through a mirror.

 Charlene's recent divorce is first mentioned in the movie "The Quest for the Spear", In the movie, "Curse of the Judas Chalice", Charlene reveals more about her divorce, saying her duty to the Library is what cost her her marriage, and revealing that her ex-husband is named Gaston.
 It is later stated in the episode "And the Fatal Separation" that Jenkins loved her and that she chose Judson.
 In the episode "And the Eternal Question", Jenkins tells Cassandra that his true love (whom we later find out is Charlene) chose another after he "had already pledged his heart to her for all eternity".

-Description

 Dean Devlin speculated that Charlene had in her youth served as the Guardian to a Librarian, as Nicole did.
 This was officially made part of her history in the episode "... and the Fangs of Death."